 The first learning is that cash should not be an approved payment method for corporate travel.
 The survey revealed that a surprising 18% of travel managers still allow travelers to use cash.
 It’s simple; cash is expensive and inefficient.
 It involves too many manual processes for both corporates and travelers, and it should be removed from the approved payment methods or limited as much as possible.

 The survey also uncovered that personal credit cards are allowed by 22% of travel programs.
 Personal credit cards should be avoided for two reasons.
 First, it is much more difficult for program managers to capture the travel spend.
-Since there is no integration between personal payment methods and an expense management platform, the process to track these payments is manual and inefficient.
+Since there is no integration between personal payment methods and an expense management platform, tracking these payments is manual and inefficient.
 Second, when travelers aren’t using corporate cards to make purchases, the company is missing out on valuable financial rebates.

 To avoid cash and personal credit card use, it is important that travel managers build this information into their travel policy and communicate payment guidelines to travelers frequently.
 Implementing a traveler-focused communication campaign around this message is a great way to facilitate change management and increase the use of recommended payment methods.